 Restraints Control Module (RCM)

-The restraints control module (RCM) is mounted on the center tunnel under the instrument panel.
+The restraints control module (RCM) is mounted under the front of the center console.
 The RCM orientation is critical for proper operation of the restraint systems.
 Do not use the RCM mounting bolts for attachment purposes of any equipment.